Kaiju of the Rim

 – Guillermo del Toro

-For more images of the Kaijus, visit the Monster Gallery.
+For more pictures of the Kaijus, visit the Monster Gallery.